wannier-utils-dev/cif2qewan/README.md

-# qe2wan
+# cif2qewan
-qe2wan.py is a simple python script to create quantum-ESPRESSO and wannier90 inputs.
+cif2qewan.py is a simple python script to create quantum-ESPRESSO and wannier90 inputs from cif files.